wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ![Mapped Record ID](/assets/images/connectors/quick-base/csv-import-record-id-mapped.png)

-Based on the provided record IDs, Quick Base will decide whether to create or update records.
+Based on the provided record IDs from the CSV file, Quick Base will decide whether to create or update records.
 The rule is that for each CSV row:
 - If record ID is empty, `create` a new Quick Base record.
 - If record ID is present, search for the matching record ID in Quick Base then `update` that record.
 If no matching record ID is found in Quick Base, that CSV row will `fail`.